This access statement should be read alongside our current Covid-19 safety measures.

 - The entrance door is 87cm wide, with double doors in the lobby of 120cm wide.

-- The entrance doors are not automatic but there is an intercom at the entrance for those who may need assistance.
+- The entrance doors are not automatic but the staff at the front desk are always ready to offer assistance.

 Main Entrance, Reception and Ticketing Area